 - 1 can cream of chicken soup You can use cream of celery or cream of mushroom if you prefer.

 - 10 oz water A soup can's worth works fine.
-You can substitute milk for all or part of the water if you want.
+You can substitute milk or chicken broth for all or part of the water if you want.

 - 2 cups instant rice uncooked